adamluckydo/ontology/Buddhism.md

 If that still doesn't sound good: Welcome to why people generally don't introduce Buddhism by talking about its practical goals.

 How about an analogy from the Buddha himself?
-Here he explains stream entry to a monk named Magandiya (paraphrased by Rob Burbea):
+Here he explains stream entry to a monk named Magandiya (MN 75):

 ___